thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 **Dataset Attribution:**

-This project employs data from the EUGasSC and EUGasNet datasets, which are released under the Creative Commons Attribution 4.0 International [(CC BY 4.0) license][CCBY4.0License_url].
+This project employs data from the `EUGasSC` and `EUGasNet` datasets, which are released under the Creative Commons Attribution 4.0 International [(CC BY 4.0) license][CCBY4.0License_url].

 For more context about this dataset and its methodology, you can read the authors' original [article](https://essd.copernicus.org/articles/15/949/2023/essd-15-949-2023.html).

 Dataset details:

-- Title: EU27 & UK gas supply-transmission-consumption structures with driving factors of consumption change
+- Title: EU27&UK Gas Supply-Transmission-Consumption Structures with Driving Factors of Consumption Change.
 - Version: 2.0
 - Authors: Chuanlong Zhou, Biqing Zhu, Philippe Ciais, Simon Ben Arous, Steven J. Davis, and Zhu Liu.
 - Year: 2024